GerlechJen/bikesharing/README.md

 Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.

+The Tableau story can be seen, by clicking
 ----

 **Completed by:** Jennifer Anno-Kusi